gregorysholl/mocha-utilities/README.md

 MochaUtilities is designed to help iOS developers in as many common needs as possible.
 During the construction of an iOS project, developers often need the same boilerplate code.
 This library aims to reduce such code.
 It does not use any other library from CocoaPods as dependency, since its purpose is to help with more general coding problems.

+Please note that to use any functionality of MochaUtilities, a `import MochaUtilities` **must** be included at the file's header.

 Most (if not all) public methods from the Util classes are static.
 In case it isn't, it will be explicitly described so here.

 MochaUtilities is divided in subpods which are listed bellow: